This is part 2 of 3 of the motivation series.

 Ask yourself what you want to accomplish within 3 months and break it down into 3 milestones.

 1 milestone per month.
-Take these to break it down even further until you have a step you can take every day to move forward.
+Then take these to break it down even further until you have a step you can take every day to move forward.

 5. FOCUS ON THE IMPORTANT THINGS FIRST

-Once you took a nap or went for a walk & took a little time for yourself, know what you want you can start evaluating what’s really important & what you want to accomplish right now.
+Once you took a nap or went for a walk & took a little time for yourself and know what you want then you can start evaluating what’s really important & what you want to accomplish right now.

 I personally like to use the Eisenhower matrix to evaluate what’s really urgent and important right now.

-Prioritizing and moving step by step from one task to the other is the key to get things done without feeling overwhelmed.
+Prioritizing and moving step by step from one task to the other is the key to getting things done without feeling overwhelmed.

 Difference between urgency and importance:

 Urgent things are external things like deadlines & emails which have to be answered. = External driving factor.

 Whereas important things are the things which you really want to do because it’s important to you. = Internal driving factor.